dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

-Had we made the timer repeating by using the Timer.repeating() constructor, the VM would not terminate and would continue to print out ‘timer’ every second.
+Had we made the timer repeating by using the Timer.repeating() constructor, the VM would not terminate and would continue to print out 'timer' every second.
 </section>